heather-yaple/auth-me-project/README.md

     }
     ```

-### Get all Bookings for a Spot based on the Spot's id
+### Get all Bookings for a cabin based on the cabin's id

-Return all the bookings for a spot specified by id.
+Return all the bookings for a cabin specified by id.

 * Require Authentication: true
 * Request
   * Method: GET
-  * Route path: /api/spots/:spotId/bookings
+  * Route path: /api/cabins/:cabinId/bookings
   * Body: none

-* Successful Response: If you ARE NOT the owner of the spot.
+* Successful Response: If you ARE NOT the owner of the cabin.
   * Status Code: 200
   * Headers:
     * Content-Type: application/json